Loading page content

 The agile UX

-Kiron works agile with Scrum.
-That means that the stickies with opportunities on how to design a Wishlist on the campus, needed to be converted into user stories and prioritised for a 2 week sprint.
+Kiron worked with Scrum.
+This meant that the stickies with opportunities on how to design a Wishlist needed to be converted into user stories and prioritised for a 2-week sprint.

 Impact Effort Matrix Impact Effort Matrix — used to prioritise the design opportunities

-Now tis’ time to design.
+Now it's time to design.
 Beep bop boop.

 The design system to the rescue